IdioticRemi/status-checker/README.md

 - Feel free to create commands/events as you need on the bot, check the few already inside the bot.
 It works well!
 - Don't take credits for this bot or I might sue you 👀
+- Also take a look at the LICENSE while you're at it ✨
-- have a nice day fella!
+- Have a nice day fella!

 ### I hope you enjoy this small discord bot 💕